SSD PROBLEM – Install SSD and transfer Windows 10/11 to it

 An SSD provides much better performance than a hard disk drive

-If you have an SSD drive with 100GB+ of drive space, installing everything on it except your data files would provide the best performance, because an SSD drive works much faster than a hard drive, so booting and loading programs are much quicker than if those actions are performed from a slower hard drive.
+If you have an SSD drive with 256GB+ of drive space, installing everything on it except your data files would provide the best performance, because an SSD drive of any kind works much faster than a hard disk drive, so booting and loading programs are much quicker than if those actions are performed from a slower hard drive.

 Installing a fresh copy of Windows to an SSD drive makes Windows optimise itself for use on such a drive, which is why a clean installation is better than restoring a system image.